julienlargetpiet/dmenu_all/README.md

 # all_media
-Bash script to manage your files, run application, run custom scripts... in dmenu or rofi.
+Bash script to manage your files, run application, run custom scripts... in dmenu or rofi, depending on what software you put in "launcher.txt"

 ## Requirements